Invasive Visual Recording: Texas Penal Code §21.15

 (3) knowing the character and content of the photograph, recording, broadcast, or transmission, promotes a photograph, recording, broadcast, or transmission described by Subdivision (1) or (2).

-The law defines Intimate area for the purposes of this subsection as “the naked or clothed genitals, pubic area, anus, buttocks, or female breast of a person”[4] “Female breast” is defined in this subsection as “any portion of the female breast below the top of the areola.”[5]
+The new law defines Intimate area for the purposes of this subsection as “the naked or clothed genitals, pubic area, anus, buttocks, or female breast of a person”[5] “Female breast” is defined in this subsection as “any portion of the female breast below the top of the areola.”[6]

 Changing room is defined in this subsection as “a room or portioned area provided for or primarily used for the changing of clothing and includes dressing rooms, locker rooms, and swimwear changing areas”[7]